rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 `Proxy` supply `control()`, which is intended to allow access to the underlying controller.  `Proxy` overloads `operator->` to allow a "natural" syntax for calling functions on the underlying *Controller*.

 As `Proxy` objects need to be a named variable that exist outside of a *Controller*, and require being "attached".
-This is done with the `operator=`, allowing for an ergonomic way to attach `Proxy` objects to controls.
+This is done with `withProxy`.
 Accessing a proxy object that has not been attached to a controller will cause an exception to be raised.

 ```cpp
 class ExtendedExample : public wxDialog {